Considering who to remember with a parting gift in your will is one of the most meaningful and life-affirming decisions you’ll ever make.

 Having an up-to-date will is an act of love you can set in motion today to protect the ones you love, and if you choose, the causes you care about too.
 To find out more, please fill out the form below, call Anna on (01) 679 3188 or email: [email protected]

-Many of us will be in a position to give more in our will than we ever could while we’re alive.
-Leaving a bequest won’t cost you anything in your lifetime but will impact long into the future and make a huge difference to people’s lives.
+Many of us will be in a position to give more in our will than we ever could while we are alive.
+Including a gift in your will won’t cost you anything in your lifetime but will impact long into the future and make a huge difference to people’s lives.

-Legacy gifts or ‘gifts in will’ are an important source of income for us, allowing us to make long-term plans in support of end-of-life and bereavement across Ireland.
-They are also a way of enabling you to continue to support our work after you’re gone.
+Legacy gifts or ‘gifts in will’ are an important source of income for us, allowing us to make long-term plans in support of end-of-life and bereavement care across Ireland.
+They are also a way of enabling you to continue to support our work beyond your lifetime.

 By remembering us in your will, you can help ensure our work will continue to benefit those facing the end of their lives and those closest to them for generations to come.

 Below, we answer common questions about leaving a legacy:

 1. How do I make a will?